Blady-Com/gnoga/docs/user_guide.md

 ### What can I do with Gnoga?

-Gnoga's use of web technologies, lite requirements and flexible communication layer allows for an incredible variety of potential uses.
+Gnoga's use of web technologies, its lite requirements and flexible communication layer allow for an incredible variety of potential uses.

 1. Traditional cross platform GUI development that normally would be done in Gtk, Qt
 2. In place of native GUI development that is with in the scope of available web technologies.